The Best Commercial Truck Insurance Companies for 2026

 Box Trucks

 Box trucks, or straight trucks, are used to transport large items such as furniture.
-These vehicles are easily identified by their rectangular (“boxlike”) cargo hold.
-These vehicles are 10-26 feet long and weigh between 12,500 and 33,000 pounds.
-Different types of box trucks include cargo cutaways, ice box trucks, moving trucks, reefer/refrigerator trucks, and sleeper box trucks.
+These vehicles are easily identified by their rectangular (“boxlike”) cargo hold and are typically 10 to 26 feet long.
+Depending on the chassis and intended use, they can weigh anywhere from 8,600 pounds (light-duty) to 33,000 pounds (heavy-duty).

-In addition to primary liability and physical damage coverage, box trucks should also have motor truck cargo coverage to protect the goods themselves and non-trucking liability coverage, which covers the truck when it is not on the road.
+In addition to primary liability and physical damage coverage, box trucks used for hire should also have motor truck cargo coverage to protect the goods themselves.
+Owner-operators with a permanent lease to a motor carrier may also require non-trucking liability coverage, which provides liability protection when the vehicle is driven for personal, non-business purposes.

 Dump Trucks